Solid-that-flows picture of glass-forming liquids

 An alternative approach utilizes the fact that soft spots give rise to localized phonon modes, implying that the latter are good predictors for plasticity \cite{wid08,tan10,man11,ler21,wu23}.
-Low-energy localized vibrational modes may be identified by an anharmonic analysis of the potential-energy function, a clever method that avoids the hybridization with low-frequency sound-wave modes found by merely diagonalizing the Hessian \cite{kap20}.
+Low-energy localized vibrational modes may be identified by a third-order expansion of the potential-energy function, a clever method that avoids the hybridization with the low-frequency sound-wave modes found by diagonalizing the Hessian \cite{kap20}. -- Despite the above quoted strong indications of a connection between soft spots and relaxation sites, this link has exceptions and is not universally agreed upon \cite{jac14,miz20,li22}.

 To summarize, plastic flow takes place via sudden flow events.
-The physics is similar to what happens in an equilibrium ultraviscous liquid (\sect{subsec:flow}) because flow events are also here located at ``soft spots'' (\fig{fig:soft}(b)).
-One difference is that the flow-event sequence of a zero-temperature plastic flow is deterministic, while the liquid's flow events are stochastic.
-Another difference is the lack of isotropy in a plastic flow, leading to preferred orientations of the Eshelby stress fields to which we now turn.
+The physics is similar to what happens in an equilibrium ultraviscous liquid, in which flow events are also located at ``soft spots'' (\fig{fig:soft}(b)).
+A difference is that the time-sequence of flow events of a zero-temperature plastic flow is deterministic, while a glass-forming liquid's flow events are stochastic.
+Another difference is the lack of isotropy of a plastic flow, which leads to preferred orientations of the Eshelby stress fields, to which we now turn.